AdyGCode/SaaS-BED-Notes/Session-06/S06-Using-Scramble-to-Document-an-API.md

 ### Check the Routes Out

-Remember that you may list the routes the applicaiton has using the `php artisan route:list` on the CLI.
+Remember that you may list the routes the application has using the `php artisan route:list` on the CLI.

 ![assets/artisan-route-list-1.png](../assets/artisan-route-list-1.png)